Integrated Approach to Wellness 1: Introduction to Yoga Calm

 As for the principles and philosophies of Yoga Calm.
 WOW!
 I have been in education for 27 years and this it.
 If we quiet the minds and bodies of these children and educate in the mental, physical, and emotional health they become more competent to learn. ~ Theresa Hansen, Classroom Teacher“

 The activities learned in this course are effective and appropriate for all ages and abilities and particularly beneficial for those with attention, impulse control, anxiety and social difficulties.
+Yoga Calm was initially developed with trauma-affected youth with body-based interventions to safely release stress, regulate the nervous system and develop a sense of safety and control.

 This course is designed for educators, counselors, treatment center staff, occupational therapists, yoga teachers, parents and other adults who work with children.